 Like social anxiety, symptoms of agoraphobia include heart palpitations, feelings of illness, sweating, and trembling.
 Difficulty breathing, dizziness, and headache are also common.
 In severe cases, individuals may feel out of control or carry the sense that they are dying.
 Without proper treatment, agoraphobia can lead to a refusal to leave home and may provoke substance abuse issues.

 Standard treatment for these related but distinct mental health afflictions often delivers inadequate results.
 Fortunately, research is ongoing and recent breakthroughs are promising.
 Ketamine is a powerful N-methyl-d-aspartate receptor antagonist which has been shown in studies to provide a new mechanism of action for the treatment of both social anxiety and agoraphobia.
 When used for this purpose, ketamine is delivered via intravenous infusion in low doses at periodic intervals with minimal side effects.
 However promising this may sound—and it is!—it is important to underscore that ketamine therapy is most effective when used in conjunction with an existing treatment plan, which is why it is crucial to correctly distinguish and diagnose social anxiety and agoraphobia.

-To learn more about ketamine infusion therapy and its potential to treat not only anxiety disorders, but a range of mental health afflictions do not hesitate to schedule a free consultation at Vitalitas Denver—a specialized mental health and ketamine treatment clinic with locations in Denver and Westminster, CO.
+To learn more about ketamine infusion therapy and its potential to treat not only anxiety disorders, but a range of mental health afflictions do not hesitate to contact us at Vitalitas Denver—a specialized mental health and ketamine treatment clinic with locations in Denver and Westminster, CO.